spatie/laravel-multitenancy/docs/using-tasks-to-prepare-the-environment/creating-your-own-task.md

 weight: 2
 ---

 A task is any class that implements `Spatie\Multitenancy\Tasks\SwitchTenantTask`.
-Here how that interface looks like.
+Here is how that interface looks like.

 ```php
 namespace Spatie\Multitenancy\Tasks;